Hallous-Yassine/CineMatch-Movies_Recommendation_System/readme.md

 ### 🧠 Recommendation Algorithms

-- **Content-Based Filtering** – Recommends similar movies using metadata (genre, cast, etc.)
+- **Content-Based Filtering** – Recommends movies similar to those the user liked, based on metadata such as genres, cast, or keywords.
-- **Collaborative Filtering** – Suggests movies based on similar users’ preferences
+- **Item-Based Collaborative Filtering** – Suggests movies that are similar to items rated highly by the user.
+- **User-Based Collaborative Filtering** – Finds users with similar tastes and recommends movies they enjoyed.
+- **Popularity-Based Ranking** – Highlights trending or most-rated movies among all users.
-- **Hybrid Model** – Combines both for more accurate results
+- **Hybrid Recommendation** – Combines multiple methods to improve accuracy and personalization.

 ## 🏗️ Project Architecture